leoki6/Digital-Communications/L6_SNR_BER/README.md

 We can now use eye diagrams to have a more visual representation of the effects of noise on a signal.
 As shown below, the openings of the eye diagram and clear and show clear transitions in logic.
 Again, 20 dB is only a fraction of the signal size thus the eye diagram is easy to read.
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L6_SNR_BER/Figures/A4_Eye_20dB.png)

-Increasing the noise caueses the eye, and we see more timing jitter smearing the diagram
+Increasing the noise closes the eye, and we see more timing jitter smearing the diagram
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L6_SNR_BER/Figures/A5_Eye_6dB.png)

 Bumping up to 0 dB we see complete occlusion of the eye making it impossible to decipher.
 One can also determine that the bit rate of the clock has an impact on the eye diagram as well.
-The higher the rate, the more closed the eye is, and there less and less time between logic transitions.
+The higher the rate, the more closed the eye is, and there is less and less time between logic transitions.
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L6_SNR_BER/Figures/A6_Eye_0dB.png)

 Using the frequency adjust of the VCO we can validate the relationship between the rate of the CLK, and the eye diagram.
 Adjusting the VCO to a rate of about 3.5 KHz allows one to see about 5 eyes in the diagram.
 Pushing past this worsens the diagram.